 - Energy Efficient

 Power plants determine the efficiency of fuel, which is the key to its rising success.
-For a plant to be efficient, it should see to it that they utilize the energy source very well to the point that the plant use most of its energy.
+For a plant to be efficient, it should see to it that they utilize the energy source very well to the point that the plant uses most of its energy.
 In this case, tidal power plants make use of 80% of tidal energy to generate power.

-This number is significant compared to coals and fossil fuels, which only make use 30% of its energy.
+This number is significant compared to coals and fossil fuels, which only make use of 30% of its energy.
 With 20% of waste energy, scientists suggest tidal energy is a very efficient source of energy.
-We can use this energy optimally and be able to resolve the problem of increasing demand in energy consumption.
+We can use this energy optimally and be able to resolve the problem of increasing demand for energy consumption.